egnyte/egnyte-js-sdk/src/docs/uintegrate.md

 - `dist/egnyte-uintegrate*` - Full Egnyte JS SDK with the UIntegrate plugin for apps working in the browser
 - `dist/uintegrate*` - Just the UIntegrate interaction functionality (documented below)

+When using CommonJS dependency management, you can require the plugin:

+- `require("egnyte-js-sdk/plugins/UIntegrate")` - Full Egnyte JS SDK with the UIntegrate plugin for apps working in the browser
+- `require("egnyte-js-sdk/plugins/UIntegrate/standalone")` - Just the UIntegrate interaction functionality (documented below)

 ## Usage

 ```javascript